Koenraad Elst: Reception

-Elst has attracted significant criticism from the academia.

-Anthropologist and noted commentator on politico-religious spheres Thomas Blom Hansen described Elst as a "Belgian Catholic of a radical anti-Muslim persuasion who tries to make himself useful as a 'fellow traveller' of the Hindu nationalist movement".
-Historian Sarvepalli Gopal deemed Elst to be "a Catholic practitioner of polemics" who was fairly oblivious of modern historiography methods.
+Anthropologist Thomas Blom Hansen describes Elst as a "Belgian Catholic of a radical anti-Muslim persuasion who tries to make himself useful as a 'fellow traveller' of the Hindu nationalist movement".
+Historian Sarvepalli Gopal deemed Elst to be "a Catholic practitioner of polemics" who was fairly oblivious of modern historiographical methods.
 Meera Nanda deems him to be a far-right Hindu cum Flemish nationalist.
 Elst has engaged in historical revisionism and has been described variedly as a Hindu fundamentalist, pro-Hindutva right-wing ideologue, Hindutva apologist and Hindutva propagandist.

 Meera Nanda has accused Elst of exploiting the writings of his intellectual forefathers over Voice of India, to "peddle the worst kind of Islamophobia imaginable".
 Sanjay Subrahmanyam similarly deems Islamophobia as the common ground between Elst and the traditional Indian far right.
-Elst strongly denies the charges of him being an anti-Muslim, but insists that "not Muslims but Islam is the problem".

-Elst's work has drawn praise from fellow Hindutva activists and conservatives.
-David Frawley deemed his work on Ayodhya as "definitive" and Paul Beliën had described him as "one of Belgium's best orientalists"; François Gautier considers Elst as one of the most knowledgeable scholars on India and regretted of his' being unable to publish except from Hindu-oriented publishing houses.
-Ramesh Nagaraj Rao praised Elst for his unassuming and brilliantly meticulous research whilst blaming the academia for turning him into an demonic figure, only to ignore his works.

 Influences

 Anders Behring Breivik, a Norwegian far-right terrorist, responsible for the 2011 Norway attacks extensively borrowed from his works, in writing his manifesto.
 The manifesto, among other things sought to deport all Muslims from Europe and quoted Elst in asserting the existence of a massive movement that was aimed to deny the large-scale and long-term crimes against humanity committed by Islam.